apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ------ | -----------
-health | The connections's queued bytes and queued FlowFile count. bulletins | A list of all the current bulletins (if there are any). authorizationIssues | A list of all the current authorization issues (if there are any). inputPorts | A list of every input port for this RPG and their status.
+health | The connections's queued bytes and queued FlowFile count. bulletins | A list of all the current bulletins (if there are any). inputPorts | A list of every input port for this RPG and their status.
 Their status includes it's name, whether the target exit and whether it's currently running. stats | The current stats of the RPG.
 This includes the active threads, sent content size and count.

-An example query to get the health, bulletins, authorization issues, input ports and stats of all the RPGS is below.
+An example query to get the health, bulletins, input ports and stats of all the RPGS is below.

 ```
-minifi.sh flowStatus remoteprocessinggroup:all:health,bulletins,authorizationIssues,inputports,stats
+minifi.sh flowStatus remoteprocessinggroup:all:health,bulletins,inputports,stats
 ```

 ### Controller Services